preethichan/Brain-Tasks-App/README.md

 **Why resource requests and limits?**
 Without limits, a misbehaving pod can consume all node resources and cause noisy-neighbour failures across the cluster.
 **Why CodeStar Connection is recommended?"

-A CodeStar Connection is the current AWS-recommended approach for GitHub integration, avoiding personal access tokens entirely.
-This project uses GitHub provider v1 for simplicity; a production setup would use aws codestar-connections with OAuth app authorization.
+A CodeStar Connection is the current AWS-recommended approach for GitHub integration, avoiding personal access token---
----

 ## Possible Extensions